SpatialMem: Metric-Aligned Long-Horizon Video Memory for Language Grounding and QA: Experimental Setup

-We evaluate three egocentric, real-life indoor scenes captured by ourselves using a lightweight pin camera (LUCI).
-For each scene, we reconstruct a metric 3D memory from RGB images; capture and pre-processing follow the Method section.
+We evaluate SpatialMem on three representative scenes: one public indoor scene from Replica and two real-world egocentric indoor scenes captured using a lightweight LUCI pin camera.
+These three evaluated scenes are selected from our real-world dataset to represent increasing difficulty levels in the current presentation, from low clutter to high clutter.
+For each evaluated scene, we reconstruct a metric 3D memory from RGB images; the capture and preprocessing follow the Method section.

-\begin{itemize} \item \textbf{Scene 1 (Simple room)}: A simple and compact indoor space with only major furniture and a few small objects(e.g., a cushion, a mug). \item \textbf{Scene 2 (Suite main room)}: A more complicated room with multiple major pieces of furniture and objects inside compared to Scene 1. \item \textbf{Scene 3 (Laboratory/storage)}: A very challenging environment of a real engineering laboratory, with many heterogeneous items. \end{itemize} These scenes span low$\rightarrow$high complexity and are used consistently across all tasks.
+\begin{itemize} \item \textbf{Scene 1 (Replica)}: A public indoor scene from Replica with a relatively simple layout and limited clutter, used as a standardized benchmark environment. \item \textbf{Scene 2 (Suite main room)}: A more complex room with multiple major pieces of furniture and objects compared to Scene 1. \item \textbf{Scene 3 (Laboratory/storage)}: A highly challenging environment of a real engineering laboratory with many heterogeneous items. \end{itemize}

+These scenes span low-to-high complexity and are used consistently across all tasks.
+The scenes provide a public benchmark reference (Scene~1), a moderately complex living space (Scene~2), and a challenging high-clutter environment (Scene~3).
+To improve reproducibility, the two real-world egocentric scenes (Scenes~2--3) will be released together with query sets, annotations, and the evaluation protocol.